bahrus/xtal-element/README.md

 </details> <!-- All Ui Libraries Equal -->

 <details>
-    <summary>Content coming from the server is entitled to be displayed, free from client-side JavaScript meddling, as long as it best represents what the user wants to view.</summary>
+    <summary>2.
+Content coming from the server is entitled to be displayed, free from client-side JavaScript meddling, as long as it best represents what the user wants to view.</summary>

 Attribute defer-hydration is supported.
 </details>

 <details>
-    <summary>2.
+    <summary>3.
 JSON and HTML Modules will land on Planet Earth someday</summary>
 </details>

 <details>
-    <summary>3.
+    <summary>4.
 This is FROOP</summary>

 xtal-element embraces the duality paradox between Functional and OOP by following a pattern we shall refer to as FROOP:  Functional reactive object-oriented preening.